 Upon completion of any College of East Asian Studies (CEAS) course, students may apply to enter the CEAS minor.
-Students must fill out an online application and then submit a minor declaration via the Minor Declaration Tool in the electronic portfolio.
+Students must fill out an online CEAS new minor student information form and then submit a minor declaration via the Minor Declaration Tool in the electronic portfolio.

 The minor requires completion of any five CEAS courses and intermediate-level competence completed second year in Chinese, Japanese, or Korean.
 Starting with the class of 2020, only courses taken for a grade may be counted towards the minor.

 No more than two of the five courses may be language courses.
 No more than two of the five courses can be performance or studio art courses.
 No more than one of the five courses can be a study abroad course.